CookingBlight/CAM86-FW-Blight/README.md

 Luka Pravica - current modifications/extensions/customisations to the firmware, low-level driver and ASCOM driver

+Tommy Ramberg - Converted firmware to be compatible with the XC8 compiler in MPLABX.

 All derived work from this code must be kept free and opensource as governed by GPL v2 or later (see the included file COPYING).